 Certain tax deductions are available for children under the charge of the employee.
 The deduction reduces the employee's chargeable income and therefore their PCB.
 For tax purposes, a “child” is an “unmarried dependent legitimate child or stepchild or adopted child”.
+Please note that no deduction can be claimed if the child is in receipt of their own income and their total income (not including scholarships/grants) exceeds the amount of deduction that would otherwise be allowed.

 Below the age of 18